创建使用 C 语言互操作与 libcurl 的应用——教程

 linkerOpts.linux = -L/usr/lib/x86_64-linux-gnu -lcurl

-• headers is the list of header files to generate Kotlin stubs.
-You can add multiple files to this entry, separating each with a \ on a new line.
+• headers is the list of header files to generate Kotlin stubs for.
+You can add multiple files to this entry, separating each with a space.
 In this case, it's only curl.h.
-The referenced files need to be available on the system path (in this case, it's /usr/include/curl).
+The referenced files need to be available on the specified path (in this case, it's /usr/include/curl).

 • headerFilter shows what exactly is included.
 In C, all the headers are also included when one file references another one with the #include directive.
-Sometimes it's not necessary, and you can add this parameter using glob patterns) to fine-tune things.
+Sometimes it's not necessary, and you can add this parameter using glob patterns) to make adjustments.

-headerFilter is an optional argument and is mostly used when the library is installed as a system library.
-You don't want to fetch external dependencies (such as system stdint.h header) into the interop library.
-It may be important to optimize the library size and fix potential conflicts between the system and the provided Kotlin/Native compilation environment.
+You can use headerFilter if you don't want to fetch external dependencies (such as system stdint.h header) into the interop library.
+Also, it may be useful for library size optimization and fixing potential conflicts between the system and the provided Kotlin/Native compilation environment.

 将互操作添加到构建过程